Skip To Content Skip To Navigation Go to Accessibility Statement

 How Often Should a TENS Unit be Replaced?

 If you notice signs of wear and tear on your device or it's no longer effective, it might be time for a replacement.
-You may also want to check with the manufacturer's warranty to see if it can be replaced for free.
+You can also check the brand's warranty to see if they will replace it for free.
 Many brands offer warranties that will replace the device should it malfunction within a given period.

 Are All TENS Units the Same?